camj2/youtube/README.md

 # YouTube download script

 [yt-dlp](https://github.com/yt-dlp/yt-dlp) wrapper script used to download video/audio files from YouTube.
-If multiple URLs are provided they will be merged together into a single file.
+If multiple URLs are provided, they will be merged together into a single file.

 ## Installation